• Skip to primary navigation

 Why does vinegar clean coins?

-The reason copper coins don’t stay shiny is because the copper reacts with oxygen in the air to form copper oxide which is a dull greenish-grey colour.
+The reason copper coins don’t stay shiny is that the copper reacts with oxygen in the air to form copper oxide, which is a dull greenish-grey colour.

-If the coin is exposed to the air again, it will quickly react with oxygen to form the dull greenish copper oxide layer again.
+If the coin is exposed to the air again, it will quickly react with oxygen to form the dull greenish copper oxide layer.

 The Statue of Liberty is coated in a thin layer of copper which has turned green due to reactions with air and water.